Blue Springs in Barbour County, Alabama — The American South (East South Central)

 Erected 1985 by the Pea River Electric Cooperative Inc.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 609 times since then and 51 times this year.
+It was originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 689 times since then.
 Photos: 1, 2, 3. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.